SonarSource/sonarqube/server/sonar-docs/src/pages/project-administration/portfolio-pdf-configuration.md

 ### Sending portfolio PDF reports to non-SonarQube users
 Users with administrative rights on a portfolio can send the portfolio PDF report to non-SonarQube users by adding their email in the **Other Recipients** field at **Portfolio Settings > Executive Report**.

+## Regulatory PDF Reports

+Users with access to a project can download a regulatory report for any permanent branch of that project.
+A permanent branch is one that has been set to **Keep when inactive** (see [Branch Analysis](/branches/overview/) for details on how to adjust this setting).

+To download the regulatory report, go to **Project Information > Regulatory Report** and select the desired branch.
+The report will be dynamically generated and downloaded.
+This may take a few minutes.

+The report is a zip file containing a snapshot of the selected branch.
+It contains:

+* An overview of the the selected branch of the project.
+* The configuration items relevant to the project's quality (quality profile, quality gate, and analysis exclusions).
+* Lists of findings for both new and overall code on the selected branch.